Iberville Parish deputies arrest man accused of Maringouin shooting that killed one, injured another

 Trending News

-Bourgeois was later identified and arrested, but Sheriff Brett Stassi said additional arrests are expected.
+Bourgeois was later identified and arrested.
+Sheriff Brett Stassi added that additional arrests are expected.

 More News